earlchew/pidsentry/README.md

 * If the pidsentry receives SIGTSTP, the pidsentry shall stop the child process.
 * If the pidsentry receives SIGCONT, the pidsentry shall continue the child process.
 * If the child process terminates due to SIGQUIT, and if the child process dumped core, the pidsentry shall terminate with SIGQUIT.
+* When the monitored child process exits, the pidsentry shall exit with the same exit code.
+* If the monitored child process is terminated by signal number S, the pidsentry shall exit with exit code 128+S.
-* If the pid file identifies a child process that is currently running, the pidsentry shall allow a command to run and provide the environment variable PIDSENTRY_CHILD_PID to identify child process.
+* If the pid file identifies a child process that is currently running, the pidsentry shall allow a command to run and provide the environment variable PIDSENTRY_PID to identify child process.

 #### Implementation